-Scaling and Root PlaningScaling and root planning—traditional periodontal therapy or deep cleaning—involves detailed cleaning of the root surfaces.
+Scaling and root planning—traditional periodontal therapy or deep cleaning—involves detailed cleaning of the root surfaces.
 The procedures help remove tartar and plaque from the deep periodontal pockets and smooth the tooth root to clear away bacterial toxins.
 Root planing and scaling are sometimes supported by adjunctive therapy such as systemic antibiotics, local delivery antimicrobials, and host modulation depending on the dentist’s assessment of the patient.
 However, studies indicate that many periodontists agree that most patients do not need further treatment after scaling and root planning—only ongoing maintenance therapy to maintain oral health.

 Such a tray system, similar to fluoride trays used for tooth decay prevention, comprises of a customized tray made from the impressions of a patient’s mouth.
 The patient uses the tray at home for intake of prescribed medication.
 However, the FDA clearance procedure did not link specific medication and the tray delivery system as a proven and safe way to treat periodontal disease.
 The AAP analyzed several studies examining periodontal disease treatment utilizing the tray drug delivery system.
 The academy concluded that a stand-alone tray delivery system is not more effective than traditional non-surgical periodontal therapy.

 Placing medication under the gum line may help in killing the bacteria following a root planing or dental cleaning procedure—with patients of advanced periodontal disease benefiting the most from antimicrobial medications.
 However, such medicines are not effective as a stand-alone treatment.